Shankha-1310/Shankha-1310/README.md

 - 👋 Hi, I’m @Shankha-1310
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning C, Python, Javascript
+- 🌱 I’m currently learning C, Python, cybersecurity
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...